Jefferson College (Mississippi) Explained

 Development

-Chartered on May 13, 1802, by the General Assembly of the Mississippi Territory,[4] Jefferson College was the first institution of higher learning in Mississippi.[5]
-It opened in 1811 with 15 students, as a preparatory school, under the name Washington Academy—a one-room, wood-frame structure, built on the college property.[4]
+Chartered on May 13, 1802, by the General Assembly of the Mississippi Territory (territorial legislature from 1798, prior to statehood in 1817),[4] Jefferson College was the first institution of higher learning in the Territory and future State of Mississippi.[5]
+It opened in 1811 with 15 students, as a preparatory school, under the name of the Washington Academy—a one-room, wood-frame structure, built on the college property.[4]
 By 1817, the institution had become a fully developed college.[6]
 The first permanent buildings, constructed of brick, were completed in 1820.[4]
+White Turpin served as a trustee.
 By 1840, Jefferson College offered the degrees of Bachelor of Arts and Master of Arts.[7]

 Military emphasis

-During the American Civil War, Jefferson College was closed.
-After the end of the war, the buildings were used by the Freedmen's Bureau to aid transition to a society of free labor.
-In November 1865, the school's Board of Trustees regained control of the facility.[4]
-The institution reopened in 1866 as a preparatory school and continued as such until it closed in 1964.[6]
+During the American Civil War (1861-1865), Jefferson College was closed.
+When the war ended, the buildings were used during the Reconstruction era (1865-1877) by the Freedmen's Bureau newly set up within the United States Department of War in the US government to aid in the transition of the former slaves to a society of free labor.
+In November 1865, the school's Board of Trustees regained control of the facility from the bureau.[4]
+The institution reopened in 1866 as a preparatory school and continued as such for the next 98 years until it closed in 1964.[6]

 Between 1872 and 1911, under the tenure of Superintendent J.S.
 Raymond, the college had its longest interval of stable governance, with increased enrollment.
 By 1893, the institution had been reorganized as a military school, taking the name Jefferson Military College.
 Instruction was entirely secondary education.[4]
 Early in the 20th century, dormitories were built to accommodate more recruits.
 By the late 1930s, enrollment had increased to about 100 students.